Nissan Armada years to avoid — most common problems

 Drivers had to file a lawsuit against Nissan as the problem became a widespread nuisance.
 In 2014, they won the case, with Nissan reimbursing drivers between $20 to $800 for their troubles.

-Which Nissan Armada years to avoid?
+Worst Nissan Armada years to avoid

 First-generation Armada (2004-2006 and 2008 model years)